Log in

 Music, drama and sport form an integral part of life at LGS.
 Every pupil in the First Year learns a musical instrument and a high proportion continue afterwards with private weekly lessons.
 The School Orchestra gives two major concerts a year, while a training orchestra, a jazz band, a dance band, recorder groups and various chamber ensembles explore other avenues.
 The School Choir is the resident choir for the Crown Court Services and tours regularly.
 Links are strong with the Leicestershire School of Music orchestras and several pupils play in national orchestras.
 Senior and junior drama clubs function throughout the year; a major play or musical and a junior play are staged regularly and house drama extends the opportunity to act to most pupils.

 Games are seen as an important means not only of promoting health and fitness but also of inspiring self-confidence.
 Major winter games are hockey, netball and rugby and in summer, athletics, cricket and tennis.
-Opportunities occur for individuals to follow their interest in badminton, basketball, squash, golf, table tennis, gymnastics, dance, sailing and cross-country running while swimming is an integral part of the PE programme.
+Opportunities occur for individuals to follow their interest in badminton, basketball, squash, golf, table tennis, gymnastics, dance, sailing and cross-country running, while swimming is an integral part of the PE programme.
 The school’s own facilities are extensive and meet all modern standards for sport.
 Teams represent the School in the main games at all age groups and several students achieve recognition at county or even national level.
 The school is proud of the fact that it is one of only eight other schools to have been awarded the Sportsmark Gold with Distinction, for the quality of the delivery of sport within the school.

 Societies and clubs complement these activities, ranging from chess to The Duke of Edinburgh’s Award scheme, history and Lit Soc to model aeroplanes, debating to art, design and technology, for which the workshop and art rooms are usually open during lunchtimes and after school.